ricardomzz/neighborhood_demographics/readme.md

 * Introduction:
-    * Neighborhood demographics is an application to show demographic information around locations
+    * Neighborhood demographics is an application to show demographic information around locations using Google Maps and demographics data from broadbandmap.gov
     * Uses Bootstrap 3.3.7 and Knockout 3.4.2
 * Installation Instructions:
     * Just open index.html using your preferred modern browser